TracerBench/tracerbench/packages/cli/markdown/compare.md

   --regressionThreshold=regressionThreshold
       [default: 50] The upper limit the experiment can regress slower in milliseconds. eg 50

+  --regressionThresholdStat=estimator|ci-lower|ci-upper
+      [default: estimator] The statistic which the regression threshold runs against.

   --report
       Generate a PDF report directly after running the compare command.